Summer Days, Summer Nights: Plot

-The film is set in the summer of 1982 on Long Island.
-The film follows a group of locals navigating their relationships and personal growth.
-JJ Flynn works for his dad and falls for Debbie, while Frankie reconnects with an old flame, Suzy.
-The film captures the intersecting lives of these young adults as they face the end of summer and the onset of adulthood.

-The camera opens on Memorial Day weekend in a working-class beach town on Long Island, a place of bungalows, boardwalks, marinas and seasonal rhythms.
-JJ Flynn (played by Pico Alexander) has just graduated high school and is spending his summer working at his father Jack’s beach club.
-Jack (Edward Burns) runs the club and expects his son to pull his weight; JJ, however, is restless.
+On Memorial Day weekend 1982, in a working-class beach town on Long Island, JJ Flynn has just graduated high school and is spending his summer working at the beach club run by his father Jack, who expects his son to pull his weight; JJ, however, is restless.
 He senses the summer might mark a turning point.

-At the club, JJ meets Debbie Espinoza (Lindsey Morgan), a worker there who is confident, sharp and ambitious in her own right.
-JJ is drawn to her, but he’s shy and uncertain—he’s not yet sure how to step into adulthood.
-Their budding attraction is tentative: Debbie has her own sense of self, and JJ must reconcile his expectations (and his father’s expectations) with this new possibility.
-Over the course of summer they spend time together—shifts at the club, beach parties, late-night talks—and JJ starts to open up to the idea that life could be more than what he’s been doing.
+At the club, JJ meets Debbie Espinoza, a worker there who is confident, sharp and ambitious in her own right.
+JJ is drawn to her, but he's shy and uncertain; their budding attraction is tentative: Debbie has her own sense of self, and JJ must reconcile his expectations with this new possibility.
+Over the course of summer they spend time together and JJ starts to open up to the idea that life could be more than what he's been doing.

-Meanwhile, Frankie (Anthony Ramos) returns to his hometown after some time away (“got out,” as the film puts it) and reconnects with Suzy Denner (Caitlin Stasey), his high-school flame.
-The re‐connection isn’t simply a nostalgia trip: Frankie realises he’s been out and about, but still carries an unresolved longing for Suzy and for the life he left behind.
-Suzy, meanwhile, is back for the summer and is curious about whether they can pick up where they left off, or whether both have changed too much.
-Through their meetings and conversations, the film explores how the passage of time both connects and divides people.

-There are intersecting sub-stories: JJ’s cousin Terry (Amadeus Serafini), a wannabe musician-songwriter staying with the family, tries to convince Winky (Rita Volk) — the teenage daughter of Claudia (Susan Misner) who runs the nearby marina — to collaborate and to believe in her own potential.
-Winky is in a slump (her rich boyfriend has drifted away) and Terry sees in her a kind of raw talent.
-Their dynamic becomes one of mentorship, flirtation and self-discovery.
-Another thread: Mello (Jon Rudnitsky), a boisterous, fun-loving local, married to Lydia (Zoe Levin), becomes a confidant, narrator-type figure: he loiters around the boardwalk, invites people into his orbit, overhears things, and his energetic personality provides some of the film’s wide-angle view of the community at play.
+Meanwhile, Frankie returns to his hometown after some time away and reconnects with Suzy Denner, his high-school flame.
+JJ's cousin Terry, a wannabe musician-songwriter staying with the family, tries to convince Winky — the teenage daughter of Claudia, who runs the nearby marina — to collaborate and to believe in her own potential.
+Mello, a boisterous, fun-loving local married to Lydia, becomes a confidant, narrator-type figure: he loiters around the boardwalk, invites people into his orbit, his energetic personality providing a wide-angle view of the community at play.